Virus surges in key battleground states as election nears | WTOP

 While holding a competitive presidential election during a pandemic is “tricky business,” the governor said, “People are ready to have this election over, and I think it will be a successful election with very few hiccups.”

-In Iowa, Scott County Auditor Roxanna Moritz opened additional early voting sites in and around the Davenport, the state’s third-largest city, to try to reduce the number people casting ballots on Election Day and the virus from spreading in large precincts.
+In Iowa, Scott County Auditor Roxanna Moritz opened additional early voting sites in and around Davenport, the state’s third-largest city, to try to reduce the number of people casting ballots on Election Day and to keep the virus from spreading in large precincts.

-“We have to remember that there is this thing called COVID,” Mortiz said.
+“We have to remember that there is this thing called COVID,” Moritz said.
 “Our numbers aren’t getting any better.
 The more people I can get to early vote, the better.”

-The pandemic’s recent trajectory close to home has led some residents who have always voted in person on Election Day to reconsider a lifetime tradition.
+The pandemic’s recent trajectory close to home has some voters reconsidering a lifetime habit of entering a voting booth on Election Day.

-Retiree Ray Lohse, 68, voted Thursday at a library branch in Davenport that election officials opened to early voting.
-He said he was concerned about long lines and getting exposed to the coronavirus on Nov.
-3, and considered voting by mail but instead took advantage of extended in-person option.

-“I kind of like the idea of still going in and actually doing it,” Lohse said.
+Tim Tompkins, a welding engineer in Iowa, took the day off work to cast an early ballot at the Bettendorf Community Center.
+Tompkins, 62, said he and his wife, Pat, were afraid of coronavirus exposure in Election Day crowds but determined to vote, so they brought their own sanitizer to the community center Friday.

+“We’d go through a vat of boiling COVID to get the current president out of office,” Tompkins said.

-The positive tests for 13 of the 60 workers at the Fulton County election preparation center shouldn’t delay election operations, county elections director Rick Barron said.
-Barron said Georgia’s most populous county is working to hire replacement staff and implement additional safety measures, including daily rapid testing.
+The positive test results for 13 of the preparation center’s 60 workers shouldn’t delay election operations, county elections director Rick Barron said.
+Barron said Georgia’s most populous county is working to hire replacement staff and to implement additional safety measures, including daily rapid testing.

-Despite the rebound of the coronavirus, voters in several Midwest lined up Friday to cast their ballots early.
+Voters in several Midwest states contested by U.S. President Donald Trump and his Democratic challenger, former Vice President Joe Biden, encountered lines when they went to cast early ballots on Friday.
+Some described the decision to vote this year as one that required deliberation and even courage.

 Robert Baccus, 52, an independent contractor from Columbus, Ohio, was among hundreds in line at the Franklin County Board of Elections early voting center.
 He said he doesn’t trust voting by mail, so early voting was his best option for casting a ballot while trying to safeguard his health.

-Note: This story has been corrected to show the surname of a voter in Iowa is Tompkins, not Tomkins.